-VPS videos are hosted on DEVELOP's YouTube page, with links available on the DEVELOP. - VPS videos are hosted on DEVELOP's YouTube page, with links available on the DEVELOP website.
+VPS videos are hosted on DEVELOP's YouTube page, with links available on the DEVELOP - VPS videos are hosted on DEVELOP's YouTube page, with links available on the DEVELOF website.
 Teams are encouraged to share their videos on social media with the tag #NASADEVELOP.
-In fall 2017 and spring 2018, the VPS was a bracketed tier competition.
-There were two rounds of judging, with the final two videos facing off in a public forum with the most shares, likes, comments, and other interactions being the means for selecting a winner. - How much should I expect to interact with my project advisor?
+In fall 2018, the VPS was a bracketed tier competition.
+There were two rounds of judging, first round included judges from the National Program Office and node leadership.
+Members of NASA's Applied Sciences judged the second and final round of videos. - How much should I expect to interact with my project advisor?
 This varies by project, by node, by term, and by year, but generally speaking plan to have a weekly tag up with your project advisor (assuming they aren't on travel in a given week). - What geospatial software programs are available to me?
 NPO provides access to ENVI/IDL, ERDAS IMAGINE, and Esri ArcGIS.
 There are some limitations to this availability DEVELOP can only provide these software packages to computers that are solely used by DEVELOPers (i.e. not university lab computers), yet not a personal computer.
 ArcGIS software can only be provided to computers that are on a NASA center or purchased by NASA money.
-For more details contact Jordan Vaa or Lauren Childs-Gleason. - Can projects continue for more than one term?
+For more details contact Jordan Vaa or Amanda Clayton. - Can projects continue for more than one term?
 Yes, they can and often do continue for up to two or three terms, but do not continue past three terms (one year).
 There needs to be a substantial argument for the continuation and it is typically planned for ahead of time when the project is first proposed.
 Similar to how participants must reapply to participate in a following term, DEVELOP projects must go through the proposal review and approval process for each term they would be worked on. - How are teams formed?
 The needs of each team are based on the nature of the project, skill sets required, experience available in applicants, mixing different education levels and skill levels, and scheduled availability.
 As a program focused on capacity building, DEVELOP seeks participants who have room to grow technically and professionally and would be able to benefit from the Program, as well as contribute to it.